Gor Mahia: Kaizer Chiefs must finish paying for defender Godfrey Walusimbi | Goal.com

 Gor Mahia: Kaizer Chiefs must finish paying for defender Godfrey Walusimbi

-Gor Mahia have insisted that Kaizer Chiefs will have to pay the remaining percentage of the transfer fee for defender Godfrey Walusimbi.
+Gor Mahia have insisted that Kaizer Chiefs will have to pay the remaining balance for the transfer fee of defender Godfrey Walusimbi.

 On Thursday, the South African club announced the departure of the Ugandan defender five months after joining the club.
-The left-back joined Amakhosi from Kenyan football powerhouse Gor Mahia at the end of the July-August 2018 transfer window.
+The left-back joined Amakhosi from K'Ogalo at the end of the July-August 2018 transfer window.

 A club statement read: "Kaizer Chiefs have parted ways with left-back Godfrey Walusimbi.
 The player has opted to go back home to Uganda.
 We would like to thank Godfrey for his contribution to Kaizer Chiefs and wish him all the best."